Codeception/codeception.github.com/docs/modules/Unit.markdown

 #### dontSeeResultContains

-Checks the result of last execution doesn't contain a value passed.
+Checks that the result of the last execution doesn't contain a value.

  * param $value